 Instill a sense of competitiveness among your supporters by organizing a competition such as eating, singing, or dancing.
 Members of the public pay to participate in voting or in the competition itself to raise funds for your cause.
-Local laws can sometimes hinder a competition, so make sure your competition is legal before you spend time planning it.
+Local laws can sometimes hinder a competition, so make sure your competition is cleared before you spend time planning it.

-5. Art Exhibit
+6. Art Exhibit

 A charity art show is an opportunity for members of your community to display their talents for a great cause.
 There are several ways to host an art exhibit.
 One way is to hold the exhibit as a contest, where local artists showcase their work for a small entry fee in order to be professionally judged, with donated prizes for winners in various categories.
 Another way is to find artists who are willing to show their work in the interest of selling it for your benefit, giving a percentage of the sale to your organization.

 The average cost per dollar raised by galas is also much higher than other event types such as an a-thon or art exhibition.

 Benefit concerts aren’t just the celebrity performer-packed events you see on television.
 Concerts can also be smaller scale, featuring local talent.
 The benefit is that these performers are more accessible and likely to bring their family and circle of friends to the event.
 With fundraising software, you can also ask bands to set up team pages and fundraise in the weeks leading up to the show.
-This way, even their out of town supporters who cannot attend will have the opportunity to give.
+This way, even their out-of-town supporters who cannot attend will have the opportunity to give.

-8. Sporting Event
+9. Sporting Event

 Many sports teams work with nonprofits to assist with nontraditional fundraising at sporting events.
-Hot dogs, garlic fries, soda, and peanuts re arguably the four essentials of every sporting event.
-You can be a promoter of all four of these treats, plus get donations for your organization, all by working concession stands at a few of your local team’s football, baseball, and basketball games.
+Hot dogs, french fries, soda, and peanuts are arguably the four essentials of every sporting event.
+You can be a promoter of all four of these treats, plus get donations for your organization by working concession stands at a few of your local teams’ football, baseball, and basketball games.

 Tracking Event Data

-Simply put, the larger the event and the more staff and volunteers needed to manage it, the more software simplifies the process to ensure the event goes well.
+Simply put, the larger the event and the more staff and volunteers needed to manage it, the more software simplifies the process to ensure the event goes well

-- Use fundraising and event software to reduce staff workload by automating common tasks and aggregating data.
+- Use fundraising and event software to reduce staff workload by automating common tasks and aggregating data

-- Plan inspiring events, ensuring attendees leave with an understanding of your organization’s mission and what they can do to help.
+- Plan inspiring events, ensuring attendees leave with an understanding of your organization’s mission and what they can do to help